igsemenov/triellipt/docs/sources/solver.md

 FEM vectors are generated from a partition of the FEM unit — see [triellipt.fem.FEMPartt.new_vector()](triellipt.fem.md#new_vector).

-- Vector is defined on the mesh nodes.
+- The vector is defined on the mesh nodes.
-- Vector is indexable with the partition section ID.
+- The vector can be indexed using the partition section index.
+- The vector section is returned as a flat array.

 For more details, refer to [triellipt.fem.VectorFEM](triellipt.fem.md#vectorfem).